D-XH/CLIP-MEI/README.md

-# CLIP-MEI: Exploit more effective information for few-shot action recognition
+# CLIP-MEI: Exploit more effective information for few-shot action recognition (KBS)
 Official Pytorch Implementation of CLIP-MEI
 > Exploit more effective information for few-shot action recognition (CLIP-MEI)
 >